 The cost may vary based on where you live in the country or even within a city.
 In addition, some states have more restrictive laws about who can perform specific procedures (like IUI) than others.

-Older women experience more complications during pregnancy than younger women, so that they may require more tests or extra levels of care during pregnancy and childbirth.
+Older women experience more complications during pregnancy than younger women so they may require more tests or extra levels of care during pregnancy and childbirth.

 How much does IUI cost in Turkey?

 IUI costs in Turkey vary depending on various factors, such as the clinic and treatment.
-In general, however, you can expect to pay between $1500 and $2000 for IUI treatment in Turkey, which is considerably less than most US clinics charge for that service.
+In general, however, you can expect to pay between $1500 and $2000 for IUI treatment in Turkey, considerably less than most US clinics charge.